vilmakoo/escape_the_maze/README.md

-Python program for escaping a maze.
+Python program for escaping a maze using a breadth-first search algorithm.

 Run the program with
 `python escape_the_maze.py <maze> <max_length>`